bluekvirus/Stage-devtools/README.md

 stagejs middleware <your middleware name>
 ```

 **Limitation**: It requires more effort than just creating a middleware definition file from this command.
-Given that the sequence of middleware loading does affect your application, and some of the middleware requires additional configure to setup, you will have to manually edit the middleware stack file before your new middleware can take effect in the app server.
+Given that the sequence of middleware loading does affect your application, and some of the middleware requires additional configure to setup, you will have to manually edit the middleware stack in the server profile before your new middleware can take effect in the app server.

 ###Create tasks
 ```